JoeLollo21/Neat-Datasets/README.md

 <br>
 Inspired by Melanie Walsh's repository of the same name.

-Index:
+**Index:**
 <br>
-pokemon.csv includes information of all Pokemon from Gens 1-7 taken from Pokemon Showdown.
+pokemon.csv includes information of all Pokemon from Gens 1-7 taken from [Pokemon Showdown](https://play.pokemonshowdown.com/).
 <br>
-Seattle-Libraries.csv and Seattle-Cultural-Spaces.csv are from the City of Seattle's Open Data Archive.
+Seattle-Libraries.csv and Seattle-Cultural-Spaces.csv are from the [City of Seattle's Open Data Portal](https://data.seattle.gov/).